sslover/designing-for-data-personalization/syllabus.md

 **BREAK**

 * Technical topic:
-    * Using Javascript to create charts - chart.js
+    * Using Javascript to create charts - chart.js demo
     * How to create a cohesive Web page utilizing a combination of regular html/css/js and p5js sketches.

 * Assignment Week 4: